collardeau/staterize/README.md

  // calling store with some state updates: store({ count: 10 })
- // triggers the onStateChange callback with:
+ // triggers the onStateChange callback with the derived state:
  { count: 10, is10: true)

 ```
-More examples coming soon...